University Library, University of Illinois at Urbana-Champaign

 American Library Association Archives Digital Collections

-Glass plate slide.
-Caption reads: "GO BACK ALL SET for a Bigger Job in civil life There's a Book to help you swing it at the CAMP LIBRARY"
+Caption reads "GO BACK ALL SET for a Bigger Job in civil life.
+There's a Book to help You Swing it at the LIBRARY in the Recreation Building"

 First